t-d-k/LibreCrypt/docs/FAQ.md

 * * *

 <a name="aq_2"></a>
-*Q: What to the numbers and letters after a cypher name mean?*
+*Q: What do the numbers and letters after a cypher name mean?*

 *A:* When required to choose which cypher you wish to use, DoxBox will present you with a list of all cyphers that are provided by the DoxBox drivers installed.
 These lists will display cypher names in the format:
   > *&lt;cypher name&gt;* ([**&lt;mode&gt;**; ] **&lt;key size&gt;**/**&lt;block size&gt;**)